For Current Information on the Cairo Zoning Department Click Here

 - In total, there have been more than 109 public meetings for the Zoning process.

 - The Hydrogeologist confirmed his position regarding his original Water Study and due diligence in 2015.

 - A Public Hearing was held on July 30, 2015.

 - The County Planning Board approved the updated Zoning Law with recommendations in 2015.
 In total, the County Planning Board has approved 2 drafts of the Zoning Law.

 - The County Economic advisors state that it is time that Cairo adopts Zoning as it has been more than 8 years that the Town has been developing it.
 They state that it is time for “business certainty”.

 - A Public Hearing was held on August 20, 2015 continuing the Public Hearing from July 30, 2015 for any new comment.
 The Town Board will conclude the SEQRA Review and issue a determination of significance.
 The Town Board will vote on the adoption of the proposed law.

 The formulation of policies for implementation through laws are solely within the authority of the Town Board as the Town’s elected legislative body.

-The Town Board is charged with implementing a Zoning Law which will help accomplish the goals set forth in Cairo’s Comprehensive Plan.
+The Town Board is charged with implementing Zoning Laws.

 The Planning Board has no legal entitlement to participate at all in the process of the drafting and adoption of a new zoning law.
 A municipality’s planning board does not play any legal role in the process of development or adoption of a new zoning law.
 Any participation is optional for the Town Board and not required.